hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 # CP1291-CourseProject-JQueryPlugin Installation Guide
 CP1291 (Advanced JavaScript) Course Project - JQuery Plugin - Hockey Stats

+## Description:
+This plugin was designed as the course project of CP1291: Advanced JavaScript.
+By implementing this plugin on your website, it will gain the ability to display the team name, record, rank (league, conference, division) and the results from the past 5 games for any given NHL team, as selected using a drop-down list.

 ## Step 1:
 - Download the files in the git repo https://github.com/hutch2323/CP1291-CourseProject-JQueryPlugin
 - Unzip the downloaded folder and add the following files to your existing website: